Michael-Otieno/ecommerce-product-page/README.md

-# Frontend Mentor - E-commerce product page solution
+# E-commerce product page solution

-This is a solution to the [E-commerce product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-### The challenge

 Users should be able to: